 This solution is set to be the most powerful collaborative data tool on the market for secondary schools and we will work closely with our Trust partners to ensure that we continue to meet their requirements for supporting standards in schools.

 4Matrix Fusion is a separate system to 4Matrix Desktop and 4Matrix Infinity but it is designed to work alongside these products.
-The BETA version will be hosted centrally by 4Matrix, unless requested otherwise.
+Fusion is cloud-based and hosted by 4Matrix, unless requested otherwise.

 The 4Matrix Fusion Administrator will create series in Fusion for schools to manually upload their anonymised data into.
-This approach allows the individual schools in the group to maintain control of their own data, so that they can make an informed decision as to which of their own series is the most accurate dataset to be uploaded into the Fusion series.
+This approach allows the individual schools in the group to maintain control of their own data, so that they can make an informed decision as to which of their own series best reflects the data required by 4Matrix Fusion.
 There will be options to set a 'data upload window' on the Fusion series, which can be communicated to the schools for reference.

 This now includes tools for both key stage 4 and key stage 5.
 If your schools are tracking performance using GCSE grades for key stage 3, these can also be imported into 4Matrix Fusion.